keldefrawy/keldefrawy.github.io/_rd_articles/ai-audits-scientific-record.md

 Exploratory work should be allowed to be exploratory and labeled accordingly.
 Settled or high-consequence claims should earn their status through stronger witnesses.
 Institutions should reward informative failed replications and corrections so researchers do not have to choose between honesty and survival.

 The audit system itself must be audited.
 Models can optimize for apparent errors.
 Formalizers can translate the wrong statement.
 Replicators can lack tacit technique.
 Public scores can punish the fields that report uncertainty most honestly.
 Every finding needs versioning, appeal, and a distinction between error and intent.

+## What would falsify the case for a standing audit institution?

+The proposal should be weakened if ordinary scientific use already corrects high-consequence claims before meaningful downstream harm, or if a matched pilot finds that a standing audit group produces no better correction speed, dependency notification, or avoided rework than field-led review at comparable cost.
+It should be rejected if the group predictably suppresses exploratory work, centralizes common-mode error, or rewards headline accusations more than checkable witnesses despite the proposed appeal and audit controls.
+The burden is not to prove that some papers are wrong.
+It is to show that institutionalized verification improves consequential decisions net of delay, expert time, chilling effects, and its own errors.

 ## Five different verdicts